koushik4u95-debug/Carprice-Prediction-/README.md

   6. Creating a train and test split of the data for training the model and again testing the model with useen data(test data)

-  7.Moving on hyperparameter tunning with randomgrid cv.
+  7. Moving on hyperparameter tunning with randomgrid cv.

-  8.Searching the best parameters with 3 fold cross validation
+  8. Searching the best parameters with 3 fold cross validation

-  9.fit the model to train and test data and predict the results
+  9. fit the model to train and test data and predict the results

-  10.Subtracting the predicted and given values and finding out the model accuracy
+  10. Subtracting the predicted and given values and finding out the model accuracy